ssen7/augunet1D/README.md

 We would also like to thank this blog post from [Sebastian Raschka](https://sebastianraschka.com/) for guiding us with PyTorch Lightning https://sebastianraschka.com/blog/2023/pytorch-faster.html.

 # COMPARISON CODE
 We use github repo provided by DETRtime[^1] authors and modify it for our dataset.
-Please reference this repository for the original code: [DETRtime](https://github.com/lu-wo/DETRtime)
+Please reference this repository for the original code: [DETRtime](https://github.com/lu-wo/DETRtime).

+The repo required our training data to be converted from MAT format to .npz, which is available in the [Google Drive](https://drive.google.com/drive/folders/1i3NTwTuxoBsRoQodCZI6-4VYoH4uGafP?usp=drive_link) link.

 - comparison_code/BASELINES contains code adapted from [DETRtime/Baselines](https://github.com/lu-wo/DETRtime/tree/main/Baselines) for the baselines mentioned in our paper.
     - Please modify ```config["data_dir"]``` in [config.py](./comparison_code/Baselines/config.py) to point to the directory containing the training files.
 The training files used will be provided.